dkpro/dkpro.github.io/pages/info.md

 ### What is DKPro?

+DKPro is a community that consists of a growing number of projects addressing different aspects of Natural Language Processing (NLP), e.g. linguistic pre-processing, machine learning, lexical resources, etc. The projects within DKPro maintain a strong contact with each other, share a common ideology of reusability, and often build upon each other.

 *DKPro* was created as the *Darmstadt Knowledge Processing Repository* and first presented at the GSCL 2007.
-DKPro is a community that consists of a growing number of projects addressing different aspects of Natural Language Processing (NLP), e.g. linguistic pre-processing, machine learning, lexical resources, etc. The projects within DKPro maintain a strong contact with each other, share a common ideaology of reusability, and often build upon each other.
+As part of becoming a community project, it was decided to drop the old long name.
+Presently, we continue to use *DKPro* as a neutral brand without any long form.

+It is not uncommon for people to use *DKPro* and *DKPro Core* synonymously.
+However, they are not the same. *DKPro* is a community that incorporates multiple projects and *DKPro Core* is but one of these projects.
+Also, no all projects in the DKPro community are based on UIMA, but DKPro Core is.

+As the different DKPro projects are mainly developed by scientists, please cite them individually based on which of the projects you use.
+There is presently no citation regarding the overarching DKPro community effort.
+If you wish to refer to the DKPro community as a whole, please just link to our website: https://dkpro.github.io

 ### Who is developing DKPro?